MaysonBFG/SystemAnalist-Design/README.md

 How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

-I used to take a "play ny ear" approach to programming, with a general idea and a rough list of requirements, now that I have learned about these diagraming techniques and design techniques  I will implement them into future planning for programming.
+I used to take a "play by ear" approach to programming, with a general idea and a rough list of requirements, now that I have learned about these diagraming techniques and design techniques  I will implement them into future planning for programming.